G-Freart/homelab-kubernetes-provider/README.md

 When more than one load balancer is defined, one VIP will be configured between each load balancer node.
 This VIP is configured using settings put under 'internal' tag.
-More over, an 'external' could be also configured which allow you to access your cluster from outside of it, using the setted KVM  'bridge'
+More over, an 'external' could be also configured which allow you to access your cluster from outside of it, using an existing KVM  bridge.

 The network part of the file allow you to customize either the KVM network or the K8S network :
 * 'iface_internal' must contains the name of the internal interface created during the terraform process of the VM provisionning :